kubernetes-sigs/kind/site/content/docs/design/node-image.md

 ## Design

-Other than the requirement that this image inherits from the "base" image, which provides most of the tools statically needed for a kubernetes deployment (eg `systemd`), variants of this image have the following properties:
+Other than the requirement that this image inherits from the "base" image, which provides most of the tools statically needed for a Kubernetes deployment (eg `systemd`), variants of this image have the following properties:

 - `/kind/images/` contains various `*.tar` files which are